 These are just some of the latest technology trends in the hospitality industry which is embracing a vast array of technologies and tools to enhance guests’ experiences.
 This technology also serves to streamline operations and improve efficiencies.
 Mapsted’s location-based solution for hotels and resorts simplifies many processes those in the hospitality industry must focus on.
 We invite you to reach out to Mapsted to discover what these intelligent systems can do to make hoteliers’ lives easier and more productive.

-For more information on how location-based technology check out this blog and this short video.
+For more information on how location-based technology check out this blog on overcome the vacation fomo with mapsted indoor location based solution and this short video.

 Frequently Asked Questions